 It is with profound sadness that Regen Projects announces the passing of artist Silke Otto-Knapp (1970–2022).

-Born in Osnabrück, Germany, Silke Otto-Knapp earned an MA from Chelsea College of Art and Design in London in 2006 and a degree in Cultural Studies from the University of Hildesheim, Germany in 2007.
+Born in Osnabrück, Germany, Silke Otto-Knapp earned an MA from Chelsea College of Art and Design, London, in 1996, and a degree in Cultural Studies from the University of Hildesheim, Germany, in 1997.
 The artist lived for many years in Los Angeles, where she worked and taught at the University of California Los Angeles as Professor of Painting and Drawing in the School of Art and Architecture since 2015.

 Otto-Knapp made an indelible impact through her singular work as an artist.
 Her generosity as a friend, mentor, colleague and teacher was deeply felt by all that encountered her.
 Otto-Knapp’s oeuvre is defined by monochromatic watercolor paintings, many of which derive their subject matter from the history of theater, dance, and performance.
 Her atmospheric works explore interrelations between the real and the ideal, the personal and the social, referencing moments, images, and landscapes, transforming and transcending their origins.